apnex/labops/README.md

 https://labops.sh/boot.iso

 ---
+## Verification
+Once you have deployed a VM to stage 3 or 4, you can login with the default SSH credentials and verify status.

 ### check local cluster
 ```
 kubectl get nodes
 kubectl get pods -A
 ```

+The node will be pulling images from DockerHub, this could take a few minutes to start.

 ### clone labops
+Optionally, for access to all `labops.sh` scripts, you can clone this repository.
 ```
 yum -y install git
 git clone https://labops.sh